 Several years ago, I met artist Diane Palley McDonald while doing an article about her studio’s makeover for the San Diego Union-Tribune.
 (The news angle was that it was on HGTV’s “Designer’s Challenge.”)
 When I saw Diane’s paintings, I wistfully told her how much I loved watercolors.
 She asked, “Well, then, why not paint your own?”
-I said I couldn’t possibly, never having done it, not to mention being too old to learn and too busy.
+I said I couldn’t possibly, being too old to learn and too busy.
 She showed me paintings by her students—adults who’d never before taken a class and were convinced they had no artistic ability.
 They were amazing!
 Diane graciously invited me to attend a class, and I ended up taking a dozen.
 Since most of my subjects are garden-related, and you might want to paint your own flowers and plants, here’s what I learned.

 (1) If you dislike having to draw, trace.
 Tracing enables me to paint almost from the get-go, and to quickly start over if I mess up.
 Begin by selecting a photo that inspires you, ideally with with simple lines and not a lot of fussy details.
 (OK, the one shown here has fussy details, but I’ll soon explain how I painted them.)